 This is a process that will require a lot of different equipment, both hardware and software.
 More importantly, all this equipment will need to function a very certain way, or the system won’t be efficient, assuming it’s even usable.
-Between utilizing the Cloud PBX, migrating to a SIP environment, and integrating all your users, your IT department will be in over their heads.
+Between utilizing the Cloud, migrating to a SIP environment, and integrating all your users, your IT department could very well be in over their heads.
 They’re trained to operate your technology, they’re not trained to change it.

-Even if they’re not able to do it, wanting your IT department to facilitate your transition is understandable.
-You want to be able to exercise as much control over your system as possible, whether you choose a cloud-based solution such as Teams or on-prem with Skype for Business.
+Difficult as it may be, wanting your IT department to facilitate your transition is understandable.
+You want to be able to exercise as much control over your system as possible.
 If people on your payroll deploy and implement the solution, you should be able to have total control over the entirety of the process.
 On top of that, you might also be thinking that relying on your employees rather than your vendor for this process will save you money.
-You’re already paying the IT department to do their daily grind, why not set them to setting up your new UC?
-These conclusions make sense in theory, but they’re wrong.
+You’re already paying the IT department to do their daily grind, why not rely on them to set up your new UC?
+These conclusions make sense in theory, but they’re not strictly true.

 Trusting your IT department to do something they aren’t trained to do is a recipe for disaster, especially when it wouldn’t be more difficult to employ the skills of an integrator instead.
 Could they learn?
 Possibly.
 There was a time when every member of your tech team was an initiate, a time when they struggled to gain the technological literacy that can sometimes make them seem like gods among men.
-While they might be able to learn a thing or two about unified communications, phone deployment, and all that’s associated with it, why bother making them waste time doing that when you could hire someone who already has the skills and knowledge to see it through?
+While they might be able to learn a thing or two about unified communications and deploying a new solution like Microsoft Teams, why bother making them waste time doing that when you could hire someone who already has the skills and knowledge to see it through?
 You didn’t hire anyone in your department before they knew anything about their field, so why do it now?

 Even on the off chance that your IT department managed to do the transition on its own, it would take far too much time and effort.
+At least one current Microsoft user pointed out that the transition process could have easily taken a trained team of four IT experts 25 weeks to pull off on their own.
 Worst of all, the finished product is almost guaranteed to be sub-optimal.
 This lack in efficiency could very well require you and yours to start all over again, costing more time, more manpower, and more money.
-Everything you think your department might save you it will cost you.
+Everything you think your department might save you, could end up costing you in the end.